William S. Burroughs Jr.

-William Seward Burroughs III (July 21, 1947 – March 3, 1981) was an American novelist, also known as William S. Burroughs Jr. and Billy Burroughs.
-He bears the name of both his father and his great-grandfather, William Seward Burroughs I, the inventor of the Burroughs adding machine.
+William Seward Burroughs III (July 21, 1947 – March 3, 1981), also known as William S. Burroughs Jr. and Billy Burroughs, was an American novelist.
+He bears the name of his father, William S. Burroughs, as well as his great-grandfather, William Seward Burroughs I, the inventor of the Burroughs adding machine.
 He wrote three novels, two of which were published as Speed (1970) and Kentucky Ham (1973).
 His third novel, Prakriti Junction, begun in 1977, was never completed, although extracts from it were included in his third and final published work Cursed From Birth.

 Burroughs Jr. underwent a liver transplant in 1976 after developing cirrhosis.
 He died in 1981, at the age of 33, from alcoholism and liver failure.
-Burroughs Jr. appears briefly in the 1983 documentary Burroughs: The Movie, about his father, in which he discusses his childhood, his liver problems, and his relationship with his family.
-In the documentary, John Giorno calls him "the last beatnik."
+Burroughs Jr. appears briefly in the 1983 documentary Burroughs, about his father, in which he discusses his childhood, his liver problems, and his relationship with his family.
+In the documentary, John Giorno called him "the last beatnik."